www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

   },
 ]
 ```

-Retreive all of an organization's applications.
+List all of an organization's applications.

 ### HTTP Request